cleesmith/picamera_motion_socket_flask/README.markdown

-could wake you up screaming "Annie get your gun!" ... of course, the name of your heavily armed partner may vary ... in case you're without a partner, maybe, create a RPi robot with an attached pistol using the soon-to-be-developed Pigun module (don't forget to set trigger=hair), name it Annie or Wyatt ... imagine the fun as you try to bring the groceries in from your car with that robot on the prowl
+could wake you up screaming "Annie get your gun!" ... of course, the name of your heavily armed partner may vary ... in case you're without a partner, maybe, create a RPi robot with an attached pistol using the soon-to-be-developed Pigun module (don't forget to set trigger=hair) ... imagine the fun as you try to bring the groceries in from your car with that robot on the prowl